DylanLawless/notes/202107161353-lit-hiv1_human_gen_var.md

 * Nature Reviews Genetics (2021)
 * Published: 24 June 2021

+Sections that I am not reviewing, include the following notesL

+Variations in probability of infection.
+In this they go through the host genetics role for this probability.
+Fig 1.
+Host CCR5 deletion modulating viral binding.
+Cell cycle, including binding, release of RNA, reverse transcription into viral DNA, and integration into human host.
+Possible to inhibit the viral parts of life cycle but not possiible to treat the integrated DNA part of life cycle.
+I am sure there are many papers about crispr type treatments in the future.
+Viral proteins degrated by proteasome and presented on MHC class I (encoded by HLA class I (HLA-B*57:01, HLA-C, HLA-A)).
+Presented to cytotoxic lymphocytes (CTL), and thereby eliminated by host immune response.
+Many candidate gene studies done but most of them discovered not to be valid.
+Only the CCR5 and HLA genes were statistically valid for assocciation in these early studies, and first GWAS.

 ## Within-host diversity and epitope presentation

 Impact of specific class I HLA alleles on HIV progression